Join in the SUP Craze

 SUP has become very popular here in Puerto Rico, so you will find a number of other companies that rent boards or do tours all over the island, and even on Vieques and Culebra.

 Anyone can do it.
 There are no real restrictions.
-Velauno has a minimum age 8 years old to go.
+The is a minimum age restriction and probably a weight limit.

 You may fall into the water, so being able to swim is a helpful skill, but PFDs are available.
 No matter what, you are attached to the floating board (via a bungy cord hooked to your ankle), so that helps!.
 SUP requires some balance, and the ability to move from a kneeling to a standing position.
 It is a great multi-generational activity that is fun and easy for the whole family.

-They also offer longer term board rentals, smaller boards for experienced SUP-ers, roof racks to transport rental boards, and delivery.
-Contact them to see what they can do for you.
+Guided Tours — a few companies will offer guided tours or longer term board rentals, smaller boards for experienced SUP-ers, roof racks to transport rental boards, and/or delivery.
+Check the websites for more info.

 Bring sunscreen, sunglasses, a hat, and a waterproof camera.
 A rash guard (or long sleeve shirt) will provide additional sun protection.
-Drinking water would be good to have, too (though Velauno can provide that).
+Drinking water would be good to have, too .

 Allow an hour or 2, so that you don’t feel rushed.

-Velauno is located at 890 Ashford Avenue in Condado, at the east end of Dos Hermanos Bridge, and across the street from the Condado Plaza Hilton Hotel.
-Look for their truck and sign.
+VIP is located at 890 Ashford Avenue in Condado, at the east end of Dos Hermanos Bridge, and across the street from the Condado Plaza Hilton Hotel.
 You can park in the Condado Plaza Hilton Hotel parking deck (for a fee).
+San Juan Paddleboarding is located on the lagoon on the Baldo (rt 26) side at the Parque Jaime Benitez.
+Condado Kayak Rental company is on the Northeast end of the lagoon, on 18 Calle Marseilles.
+SUP Action Paddleboard Company is located at the San Juan Bay Marina (by Sizzlers).

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!